RosettaCommons/demos/tutorials/minimization/minimization.md

 JUMP * YES        # allows rigid body movements between all structures separated by jumps
 ```

-If a residue appears more than once, the last appearance in the file determines the movement (i.e. movemap lines are NOT commutative, unlike the TaskOperations used to control the packer).
-For example, the movemap speficied here
+If a residue appears more than once, the last appearance in the file determines the movement (i.e. movemap lines are NOT commutative, unlike the TaskOperations used to control the packer -- see the [tutorial on packing](../Optimizing_Sidechains_The_Packer/Optimizing_Sidechains_The_Packer.md)).
+For example, the movemap speficied here...
 ```
 RESIDUE * CHI
 RESIDUE * BB
 ```
-will only allow backbone (BB) movements for all residues and will disallow sidechain (CHI) movements for all residues, which is probably not what the user meant.
+...will only allow backbone (BB) movements for all residues and will disallow sidechain (CHI) movements for all residues, which is probably not what the user meant.

 > **Note: If a residue or jump is not specified in the movemap, it will revert to the default behavior, which is protocol-specific.**